Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

-We first consider conditions leading to strong relative arbitrage with respect to the market with general $A$ as the third input of generating functional $G$.
-Then we present some examples of $G$ with specific finite variation process $A$ chosen from among the above candidates, and continue with empirical results regarding these examples.
+We first consider conditions leading to strong relative arbitrage with respect to the market with general $A$ as the third input of generating function $G$.
+Then we present some examples of $G$ with specific finite variation function $A$ chosen from among the above candidates, and continue with empirical results regarding these examples.